 Just ask Martha

 It takes guts, gumption and drive to start a business.
 And it takes hard work to grow it into an establishment that’s not jut popular in the city where you begin, but far and wide.
 Palm Springs has many successful small businesses that are growing and gaining country-wide attention.
-In this series, we’ll look at some businesses that are uniquely Palm Springs, how they got to where they are, and what they love about being based in Palm Springs.

 It was a trip to Italy that launched Palm Springs’ most famous confection.
 In 2006, Brandon and his best pal Leah Post wanted to go on a high school class trip to Italy, but of course they needed funds.
 In their home kitchens they whipped up batches of crunchy, sweet and salty toffee and started selling it.
 Within just months of launching their plan, they’d met their fundraising goal.
 Once they returned, the duo realized they had a popular product on their hands and a local Palm Springs business was born.